Differentiable Filtering for Learning Hidden Markov Models: Experiments

 In this setting, the learner knows both the hidden state dimension $\stateDimension$ and the observation dimension $\observationDimension$.
 Two cases are considered: \begin{itemize} \item \emph{Undercomplete case ($\stateDimension<\observationDimension$):} Hidden states are fewer than observations (e.g., $\stateDimension=64$, $\observationDimension=128$).
 This is the typical scenario where the observation space is richer than the latent state space to which spectral methods are applicable.
 Number of samples in this case is $N=4,000$. \item \emph{Overcomplete case ($\stateDimension>\observationDimension$):} Hidden states are more than observations (e.g., $\stateDimension=64$, $\observationDimension=32$).
 This scenario tests whether methods can identify a higher-dimensional latent structure from a limited observation space \citep{sharan2017learning}.
 Number of samples in this case is $N=1,000$. \end{itemize}

 Each method's prediction accuracy (cross-entropy loss on a validation set) and training convergence speed (wall-clock time)\footnote{All training computations were conducted on a laptop with an Intel Core i7-12700H processor (2.3GHz, 6P+8E cores), 32GB 4800MHz DDR5 memory, and no GPU acceleration.} were recorded with results summarized in \tabref{tab:performance_result}.
 The HMM Filter with true parameters is used to establish an optimal loss baseline; and random guessing is used as a worst-case baseline.
 The Belief Net framework consistently outperformed Baum-Welch algorithm, achieving low loss and faster convergence in both under- and overcomplete settings.
 The spectral method was only effective in the undercomplete case, failing in the overcomplete scenario due to rank deficiencies.
 The nanoGPT models achieved the lowest loss and successfully captured Markovian dependencies, consistent with \citet{hu2024limitation}.
 However, contrary to their findings, the multi-head multi-layer model (nanoGPT-m) performs similarly to the single-head single-layer model (nanoGPT-s), suggesting that a simple architecture suffices to capture the latent Markovian structure.
-Additional results of nanoGPT models on various HMMs are provided in Appendix~\ref{appx:experiments_synthetic}.
+Additional results on emperical experiments on sensitivity analyses to initialization are provided in Appendix~\ref{appx:experiments_synthetic_prediction}.